llanillo/clion-cmake-sdl2-template/README.md

 If you use Clion the location is <CLion_istallation_path>\bin\cmake\win\share\cmake-(version)\Modules.

-4. Download the CMakeLists.txt from this repository and replace all NAME_PROJECT
+4. Download the CMakeLists.txt from this repository and replace all "NAME_PROJECT"
-5. The main should look like:
+5. Modify the main.cpp to look like:

 `int main (int argc, char* args[])`